 Final Thoughts

-It only reduces the chances of an injury whenever a possible hazard occurs and, therefore, you are always advised to know when to inspect your hard hat safety that is how often should hard hats be inspected?
+It only reduces the chances of an injury whenever a possible hazard occurs, and therefore, you are always advised to know when to inspect your hard hat safety.
+That is, how often should hard hats be inspected?